Willie Calhoun Player Props: Yankees vs. Mariners

-On Monday, Willie Calhoun (.242 batting average in his past 10 games, with two doubles, a home run, six walks and four RBI) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+On Tuesday, Willie Calhoun (.400 on-base percentage in past 10 games, 76 points above season-long percentage) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
 First pitch is at 9:40 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Padres.
+He racked up two extra-base hits in his last game (2-for-5 with two doubles and two RBI) against the Mariners.

 Willie Calhoun Game Info & Props vs. the Mariners